If there was a competition for names of new products that are crazy hard to pronounce … I’d vote to add Astaxanthin.

 Natural Sources Of Astaxanthin

-Synthetic astaxanthin is not approved for human use (likely because of petrochemicals used in astaxanthin synthesis) … and you don’t want to give it to your dog either.
-Synthetic astaxanthin is used in animal feeds, especially in the fish farming industry.
+Synthetic astaxanthin is also used in animal feeds, especially in the fish farming industry.
 So when you buy salmon, whether for you or your dog, make sure you always buy wild, not farmed salmon.

 Food Sources Of Astaxanthin

-Like other carotenoids, astaxanthin has self-limited absorption orally and such low toxicity by mouth that no toxic syndrome is known, so it’s very safe for your dog.
-So you might want to consider adding this super antioxidant to your dog’s diet.
+Like other carotenoids, astaxanthin has self-limited absorption orally.
+And it has low toxicity by mouth and no toxic syndrome is known.
+So it’s very safe for your dog.

 Now, as I threatened, here’s the test: can you spell the A word?
 And say it really fast 10 times in a row?